Aaron Connolly (Irish footballer): Hull City

 Connolly with Hull City in 2023.

 On 2 August 2023, Connolly signed a one-year deal with Hull City for an undisclosed fee.

 On 12 August 2023, Connolly came off the bench against Sheffield Wednesday to score his first goal as a permanent player for Hull City.
 On 19 May 2024, the club announced he would be released in the summer when his contract expired.

 Sunderland

 On 24 September 2024, Connolly joined Championship side Sunderland on a one-year deal.
 On 23 November 2024, Connolly scored his first goal for Sunderland in a 1-1 draw at Millwall.
 The game was temporarily suspended towards the end of the first half because of a medical emergency in the crowd.

 Millwall

 On 16 January 2025, Connolly signed for fellow Championship club Millwall on a permanent basis.
 He scored his first goal for the club on 1 February 2025 in a 2–1 win at home to Queens Park Rangers, opening the scoring after just 30 seconds.

 On 19 May 2025, the club announced the player would be leaving in June when his contract expired.

 Leyton Orient

 On 7 July 2025, Connolly signed for EFL League One side Leyton Orient on a 2 year contract.
+He was named EFL League One Player of the Month for November 2025 following a run of three goals and two assists.